kissmetrics/km-support/_posts/2013-11-14-push-notifications.md

 # 1. Tracking users who have enabled push notifications and accept alerts

-Within your application delegate's application: `didFinishLaunchingWithOptions:` Below the initialization of the KISSmetricsAPI…
+Within your application delegate's application: `didFinishLaunchingWithOptions:` Below the initialization of the KissmetricsAPI…

 {% highlight obj-c %}
     // Check push notification alerts enabled/disabled